-1 SECTION 306.
+SECTION 306.
 RESTRICTIVE CONDITION OF RELEASE.

-2 (a) If the court determines under Section 305 that practical assistance or voluntary 3 supportive services are not sufficient to satisfactorily address a relevant risk the court has 4 identified under Section 303, the court shall impose the least restrictive condition or conditions 5 reasonably necessary to satisfactorily address the relevant risk and issue an order of pretrial 6 release under subsection 304(c).
-7 (b) Restrictive conditions under subsection (a) may include: 8 (1) mandatory therapeutic treatment or social services; 9 (2) a requirement to seek to obtain or maintain employment or maintain an 10 education commitment; 11 (3) a restriction on possession or use of a weapon; 12 (4) a restriction on travel; 13 (5) a restriction on contact with a specified person; 14 (6) a restriction on a specified activity; 15 (7) supervision by [a [pretrial services agency] or] a third party; 16 (8) active or passive electronic monitoring; 17 (9) house arrest; 18 (10) subject to Section 307, a secured appearance bond or an unsecured 19 appearance bond; 20 (11) a condition proposed by the arrested individual, the [prosecuting authority], 21 or an alleged victim; 22 (12) any other non-financial condition required by law of this state other than this 23 [act]; or
+(a) (a) If If the court determines under Section 305 that practical assistance or voluntary supportive services are not sufficient to satisfactorily address at he risk that the court has identified under Section 303;(a), the court shall issue an order of pretrial release of the

+1 individual and impose the least restrictive condition or conditions of release reasonably 2 necessary to satisfactorily address the risk.
+3 (a)(b) Restrictive conditions under subsection (a) may include: 4 (1) (1) mandatory therapeutic treatment or social services; 5 (2) (2) a requirement to seek or maintain employment or education 6 commitments; 7 (3) (3) a restriction on possession or use of a weapon; 8 (4) a restriction on travel; (4) 9 (5) (5) a restriction on contact with a specified person; 10 (6) a restriction on a specified activity; (6) 11 (7) supervision by [a [pretrial services agency] or] a third party; (7) 12 (8) active or passive electronic monitoring; (8) 13 (9) house arrest; (9) 14 (10) subject to Section 307, a secured orappearance bond or an unsecured (10)15 appearance bond; 16 (11) a condition proposed by the arrested individual; (11)17 (12)(12) any other non-financial condition required by law of this state other 18 than this [act]; or (13) another condition to satisfactorily address the risk- under Section 19 (13)20 303(a).
+21 (b)(c) (b) The court shall state in a record why the restrictive condition or set of 22 conditions imposed is under subsection (a) are the least restrictive condition or set of conditions

-- 1 (13) another condition to satisfactorily address the relevant risk the court has - 2 identified under Section 303. - 3 (c) The court shall state in a record why the restrictive condition or conditions imposed - 4 under subsection (a) are the least restrictive reasonably necessary to satisfactorily address the - 5 relevant risk the court has identified under Section 303. - Legislative Note: In paragraph (11), insert the state's term for the state's prosecuting authority.
+1 reasonably necessary to satisfactorily address the risk the court has identified under Section

+2 303-(a).